yuhong90/node-google-calendar/README.md

 Once done update the reference to the KEYFILE var in `settings.js`.

-## Try it out
+## Getting Started

+First, install the package with: `npm i node-google-calendar`.

-Update the settings.js file with your calendarId, calendarUrl, serviceAcctId & keyfile path.
+Update the settings.js file with your calendarId, calendarUrl, serviceAcctId & keyfile location.

 Example:
 ```